-If you were in receipt of Jobseekers Benefit and took up part-time employment the payment entitlement would be based on a 5-day week rather than a 6-day week.
+If you are in receipt of Jobseeker's Benefit and take up part-time employment the payment entitlement will be based on a 5-day week rather than a 6-day week.

-This means that for each day that a person is unemployed, one-fifth of the normal rate of Jobseekers Benefit is payable.
-So for example, if you get part-time work for 2 days, you will get three-fifths of the normal Jobseekers Benefit for that week.
-You will no longer be paid Jobseekers Benefit in situations where you used to receive payment for one day.
-You must have an underlying entitlement to a minimum of 2 days Jobseekers Benefit to receive any Jobseekers Benefit payment at all.
+This means that for each day that a person is unemployed, one-fifth of the normal rate of Jobseeker's Benefit is payable.
+So for example, if you get parttime work for 2 days, you will get three-fifths of the normal Jobseeker's Benefit for that week.
+You will no longer be paid Jobseeker's Benefit in situations where you previously received payment for one day.
+You must have an underlying entitlement to a minimum of 2 days Jobseeker's Benefit to receive any Jobseeker's Benefit payment at all.

-This change only affected people who work part-time or are in casual employment and who also claim Jobseekers Benefit for the days they are not working.
+This only applies people who work part-time or are in casual employment and who also claim Jobseeker's Benefit for the days they are not working.

-Part-time workers, casual workers and people who work week on/week off, and who get Jobseekers Benefit for the days they are not working affected by this change.
+Part-time workers, casual workers and people who work week on/week off, and who get Jobseeker's Benefit for the days they are not working are not affected by this change.